L0stThoughts/Text-Based-Game/README.md

 Future Improvements

-Expand the storyline with more choices and outcomes.
+Expand the line of enemies.

-Implement more interactive features, such as puzzles or mini-games.
+Implement more interactive features.

 Enhance the graphical interface with improved visuals and animations.